 The Headteacher, SENDCo and the Governors of the school regularly monitor the needs of children with SEND.
 Resources are allocated according to need.
 The resources available include, teacher time, teaching assistant time and equipment/resources.
 These are dependent on the school's budget.
-Any money allocated as a result of statutory assessment is spent according to the terms outlined in the resulting EHC Plan.
+Any money allocated as a result of statutory assessment is spent according to the terms outlined in the resulting EHC Plan and this is overseen by the SENCO/Headteacher.
 The school has a continuing commitment to purchase appropriate resources to meet the individual needs of all children with SEND.